-Transferring files using the Amazon S3 adapter for data migration - Amazon Snowball Edge Developer Guide
+Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - Amazon Snowball Edge Developer Guide

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).